devopsgroup-io/catapult/README.md

 Copyright (c) 2015 devopsgroup.io - Seth Reeser

 Welcome to devopsgroup.io Catapult Release Management, a complete DevOps Release Management solution featuring automated website deployment and continuous integration following Gitflow and SCRUM workflows.

-Herein known as Catapult.
+To a non-Developer you may think, "I already have a website.", why do I need Catapult?
+Over time you will find yourself paying a freelancer or a development company hundreds or even thousands of dollars to manage or interact with the Development Operations (DevOps) of your website i.e. - "Production is down.", "We need a test site.", "Why is this costing so much?", "Is my website safe?", "Is my website backed up?", "Can I easily scale my website for more traffic?" etc. Catapult manages all of this for you and is open-sourced, documented, and free to use.
+We also provide a service if you need some help getting started, if you do, let us know at https://devopsgroup.io

+Catapult only costs $40/month to have a full-stack localDev, Test, Quality Control, and Production environment.

 ## Supported Software ##